Ruby on Rails gem · Open Source & MIT Licensed

 SQL Query Performance

-Track SQL query performance with slow query identification and configurable thresholds.
+Track SQL query performance with slow query identification, P95/P99 percentiles, and configurable SLO thresholds.
 Quickly identify database bottlenecks and optimize your most expensive queries.

 Route-Specific Metrics